KGWC-TV: Early years

-The Chrysostom Corporation, a group of five investors that included the Casper police chief, was formed in 1977 to apply for a license to build a TV station in Casper.
+The Chrysostom Corporation, a group of five investors that included the Casper police chief, was formed in 1977 to apply for a license to build a station on channel 14 in Casper.
 The Federal Communications Commission approved the application on August 31, 1979, and KCWY-TV began broadcasting on August 12, 1980.
 Channel 14, which has been affiliated with CBS since its launch, was the first new television station to go on the air in Casper since 1957 and marked the first time the city had two competing stations since 1959, when KSPR-TV folded.
 It also was Wyoming's first UHF television station.

-The new channel entered into a tough battle with KTWO-TV, with which it was at a constant disadvantage.
-In its first ratings book, its Action News newscasts attracted two percent of the audience, compared to 59 percent at KTWO.
+The new station entered into a tough years-long battle with KTWO-TV, the other station in town.
+Channel 14 found itself at a constant disadvantage against the longer-established station.
+In its first ratings book, its Action News newscasts attracted two percent of the audience, compared to KTWO's 59 percent.
 KTWO trumpeted that it aired all 50 of the top 50 programs in Casper.

-With the Casper station on air, Chrysostom then began a push to build full-power satellite stations.
-It filed for the open channel 4 at Lander, which put it in competition with Central Wyoming College's application to build the first educational television station in the state.
+Undaunted, Chrysostom then began a push to build full-power satellites of KCWY.
+It filed for the open channel 4 at Lander, Wyoming, which put it in competition with Central Wyoming College's application to build the first educational television station in the state.
 Channel 5 was found to be available, and both groups received channels.
 Chrysostom put KOWY on the air in Lander in 1982.
-At the same time, it bought KTUX-TV, a channel 13 station in Rock Springs that had signed on October 21, 1977, but was silent, and renamed it KWWY-TV.
-With all three in operation, the group briefly branded as the "Wyoming Action Network".
+At the same time, it bought KTUX-TV—a station on channel 13 in Rock Springs that had signed on October 21, 1977, but was silent—and renamed it KWWY-TV.

 Sale to Stauffer

 The Chrysostom Corporation sold KCWY-TV and its satellites to Stauffer Communications of Topeka, Kansas, in 1986 for $3.5 million.
 At the same time, Stauffer bought KYCU, the CBS affiliate in Cheyenne.
 On New Year's Day 1987, the stations adopted new call letters of KGWC-TV, KGWL-TV (Lander), and KGWR-TV (Rock Springs), matching the Cheyenne station, which became KGWN-TV, representing the "Great Western Network".
-(The KCWY call letters later returned to Casper on channel 13.)
+The KCWY call letters later returned to Casper on channel 13.

 Under Stauffer, cuts were made to the operation in Casper to reduce costs, respond to the weak regional economy, and take advantage of synergies with the Cheyenne station.
-In early 1987, the station ceased producing its own local weathercasts and began taking legislative and state capitol reports from KGWN; it cut its news department from 11 staff down to 8.
-Even deeper cuts followed the next year, with six of the remaining eight news positions in Casper eliminated.
-Viewers in Casper now mostly saw KGWN's news.
+In early 1987, the station ceased producing its own local weathercasts and began taking legislative and state capitol reports from KGWN; it cut its news department from 11 reporters down to 8.
+Even deeper cutbacks followed the next year, eliminating additional news positions in Casper; KGWC switched to producing local news and weather inserts into KGWN's newscasts from Cheyenne.
+The switch would have been made in late 1987 but was derailed by problems in relaying the KGWN signal to Casper.